Lingkar/ckad/2-application-deployment/2-use-k8s-primitives-to-implement-common-deployment-strategies/readme.md

 `curl localhost:<node-port-value>`

+JBUI:
+We can't do this from our "own" machine (WSL or Windows) as our control plane node does not share our own localhost network.
+Although it is possible to let a docker container share the localhost network: https://docs.docker.com/engine/network/drivers/host/
+This is often not desired, we rather explicitly map available host ports (from our WSL or windows machine) to the ports of a docker container in our case the kind cluster.
+I believe we will do this mapping later on with: https://kind.sigs.k8s.io/docs/user/ingress/ For now to be able to run the curl command above open a shell from within the control-plane node, as this will give you access to the localhost network of the control-plane node.

 ### Task 2

 **IMPORTANT:** This task assumes that you have images named `ckad:blue` and `ckad:green` available on your system.
 To create them, go to the `Blue-Green/build` folder and run `docker-compose build` to create the images.